chastik/WissKI/02_Session/S2U1_Wrap-up-Outline.md

 * Unit 6 Farewell and feedback (15 Min.)

   Summary of key insights and closing meta-reflection on knowledge transfer and practical implementation.

+---

+## From Diagram to WissKI Pipeline

+Once a domain ontology exists, the following pipeline supports to create a WissKi Pathbuilder file:

+* Step 1: Design semantic entity diagram in draw.io
+* Step 2: Set attributes to certain entities
+* Step 3: Export your draw.io diagram as XML
+* Step 4: Upload your draw.io XML file to FORTH-ICS web service
+* Step 5: Load the Pathbuilder configuration
+* Step 6: Applies syntactic validation against your domain ontology
+* Step 7: Transform your Draw.io XML file into Pathbuilder XML file
+* Step 8: Import the created Pathbuilder XML file into WissKI